ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 At this point, load the parameter file for this "QuadCopterX-flightaxis" model via Mission Planner.
 You are now ready to arm and fly.

+.. note:: as with a real vehicle, sometimes loading parameters "enables" other groups of parameters which will not be set during the first load.
+If you get a message when loading parameters that you have enabled others, reload the parameter file to change those newly revealed parameter groups.

 Connecting to SITL running on a separate (or Virtual) machine:
 --------------------------------------------------------------